wikimedia/wikimedia-discovery-wonderbolt/tab_documentation/traffic_byengine.md

 Outages and notes
 ------
-- **A**: On 25 August 2016 we patched the UDF to also look for [Duck Duck Go](https://duckduckgo.com) when it processes referer data.
+* '__A__': on 2016-08-25 we patched the UDF to also look for [Duck Duck Go](https://duckduckgo.com) when it processes referer data.
 That referreral data was deleted and backfilled from 26 June 2016.
 See [T143287](https://phabricator.wikimedia.org/T143287) for more details.
+* '__R__': on 2017-01-01 we started calculating all of Discovery's metrics using a new version of [our data retrieval and processing codebase](https://phabricator.wikimedia.org/diffusion/WDGO/) that we migrated to [Wikimedia Analytics](https://www.mediawiki.org/wiki/Analytics)' [Reportupdater infrastructure](https://wikitech.wikimedia.org/wiki/Analytics/Reportupdater).
+See [T150915](https://phabricator.wikimedia.org/T150915) for more details.

 Questions, bug reports, and feature suggestions
 ------